Tannery Falls

 Tannery Falls is a waterfall on Tannery Creek located near the city of Munising, Michigan.
 The Falls are also sometimes called the Rudy M. Olson Memorial Falls.
-The grave site of Rudolf Olsen can be seen on the path leading to the falls alongside a set of stairs.
 Tannery Creek flows behind a small residential area before reaching The falls which drop 40 ft into an impressive sandstone canyon.
 There is a cave behind the falls.
 The level of water coming over the falls can vary greatly depending on snow melt or rainfall.
 Tannery Falls is one of the less-advertised and less-maintained falls in the area.
 For a number of years, the falls were under private ownership.
 The land around the area was purchased by the Michigan Nature Association which created a public nature preserve that includes the nearby Memorial Falls.